Magna Science Adventure Centre: The Big Melt

 Every hour, Magna holds a display called "The Big Melt".
 Its purpose is to demonstrate how steel was made in an electric arc furnace until the steelworks closed in 1993.
 A furnace is imitated with fog, spark, flame and smoke machines, loudspeakers, lights, and blasts of rapidly burning propane which are ignited at appropriate points in the show.
 The show can be repeated up to four times an hour, but, in practice, it is usually run once an hour or twice an hour if visitor numbers are very high.

 Real Ale Festival

-Since 2011 the centre has been home to the annual Rotherham Real Ale and Music Festival.
+Since 2011, the centre has been home to the annual Rotherham Real Ale and Music Festival.
 The festival was previously held at Oakwood Technology College.
 Money raised from the festival is donated to local charities.
+In 2025 CAMRA's Great British Beer Festival Winter will be held here.